The Fifty-Nine Icosahedra

 The Fifty-Nine Icosahedra is a book written and illustrated by H. S. M. Coxeter, P. Du Val, H. T. Flather and J. F. Petrie.
 It enumerates certain stellations of the regular convex or Platonic icosahedron, according to a set of rules put forward by J. C. P. Miller.

-First published by the University of Toronto in 1938, a Second Edition reprint by Springer-Verlag followed in 1982.
+It was first published by the University of Toronto in 1938, and a Second Edition reprint by Springer-Verlag followed in 1982.
 Tarquin's 1999 Third Edition included new reference material and photographs by K. and D. Crennell.